acl-org/ACLPUB/docs/start.md

 1. Confirm with your Publication or Workshop chairs that they have the **precise name** of your workshop.
 Based on the workshop name, you will be provided an ISBN.

-2. Your ACL ID Prefix, henceforth called **Bibtex URL** is used to index your proceedings in the anthology (e.g., `http://www.aclweb.org/anthology/W17-20%2d`, and yes, including the `%`.
-This is not an actual website, it is a template for when your proceedings are put on the anthology).
-Your Publication or Workshop chair will provide this URL from the Anthology Editor.
+1. Papers should be in A4 format.

-3. Papers should be in A4 format.
+1. Program times should be in 24-hour format.

-4. Program times should be in 24-hour format.
+1. *A note to Publication Chairs*: In the past, we have had success creating a spreadsheet with all the tracks and workshop information [like this one for NAACL 2019](https://docs.google.com/spreadsheets/d/1hSlqWCcTHZw-vaUQz-CBULIWtO99e0mNI8QP9sDohT0/edit?usp=sharing).
+From this spreadsheet, workshop titles can be confirmed, and ISBNs can be assigned by the ACL (via Priscilla Rasmussen).

-5. *A note to Publication Chairs*: In the past, we have had success creating a spreadsheet with all the tracks and workshop information [like this one for NAACL 2019](https://docs.google.com/spreadsheets/d/1hSlqWCcTHZw-vaUQz-CBULIWtO99e0mNI8QP9sDohT0/edit?usp=sharing).
-From this spreadsheet, workshop titles can be confirmed, and ISBNs and Bibtex URLs can be assigned by the ACL and Anthology director.
 Consider creating this yourselves, or coordinating with your Workshop Chairs on a combined spreadsheet.

 ## Introduction